Klaurx/Russian_SCADA_ASTUE-RTU-custom_protocol-dump/reversing/notes/testpriem.md

 All callers share the same failure pattern: call AddError(uso_index) and return 0 immediately without parsing any payload bytes.

+The cusotmj binary has the same Raspak functions at similar addresses, with the addition of RaspakChangeTi and RaspakChangeTs which also call TestPriem as their first action before extracting change event data.

+## Note on cusom::TestPriem

+The cusom class (USOM field bus driver) has its own TestPriem method at address 0x0804952e in usom and 0x0804952e in usom2, with the same two-parameter signature as cusotm::TestPriem.
+The usom variant follows the same three-check structure (minimum length, CRC, length consistency) but the CRC range differs: the cusom version accumulates bytes from buf[1] through buf[len-3], the same range as cusotm, confirming that USOTM and USOM share the same CRC coverage convention even though they may use different CRC algorithms.

 ## Note on ckpris::TestPriem

-The ckpris class (KPRIS protocol driver) has its own TestPriem method at 0x804b052 with a different signature:
+The ckpris class (KPRIS protocol driver) has its own TestPriem method with a completely different five-argument signature:

   ckpris::TestPriem(unsigned char, unsigned char*,
                     unsigned short&, unsigned char, unsigned char)